fienvh/uit-documentatie/content/entry_api_3/latest/start.md

 You can also skip the intro and go straight to the [API documentation books]({% link content/entry_api_3/latest/api-documentation.md %}).

 If you're stuck on anything, contact our [Helpdesk](vragen@uitdatabank.be).
-You can also ask the heldesk to join the slack developer channel #udb-json-api.
+You can also ask the helpdesk to join the Slack developer channel #udb-json-api.